Henry Tyler (British politician)

-Sir Henry Whatley Tyler (7 March 1827 – 30 January 1908) was a pioneering British engineer and politician, who contributed to the Great Exhibition of 1851 and whose collections helped found the Science Museum in South Kensington.
+Sir Henry Whatley Tyler (7 March 1827 – 30 January 1908) was a British engineer and politician, who contributed to the Great Exhibition of 1851 and whose collections helped found the Science Museum in South Kensington.
 His interests were mainly in railways, where he served Inspector of Railways and a railway company director but also in water and iron working.
 He was also a Conservative politician who sat in the House of Commons from 1880 to 1892.

 Early life

 Tyler was born in Mayfair, London, the son of John Chatfield Tyler and attended the Royal Military Academy Woolwich.
 He received a commission as a Second Lieutenant in the Royal Engineers on 19 December 1844, having previously been a Gentleman Cadet; he was promoted to First Lieutenant on 1 April 1846; and to Second Captain on 31 March 1854.
 In 1851 he was a lieutenant called upon by Henry Cole to assist with the organisation of the Great Exhibition.
 In 1860 he donated a set of prospectuses to the State Library of Victoria.